Monday, January 30, 2017

 But for the many who harbor lingering self-doubts, those researchers discovered another successful technique: Help the person become aware of the different roles they occupy in life.
 Ask them about their job, their family status, their leisure pursuits, their community activism.

 Often, you’re more likely to make a sale when you chat up the person first.
 Researchers at University of Minnesota, Utrecht University, and University of Twente saw how brief chitchat at the start, such as, “How are you today?,” softens up the prospect’s resistances to a solicitation which follows.
-But this tactic of talking specifically about different identities of the shopper goes beyond unfocused chitchat.
+Talking specifically about different identities of the shopper goes beyond such unfocused chitchat.
 Purposefully widening the perception of range of identities also heightens the perception of subjective knowledge about a range of products and services for sale.

 In using this tactic, stay aware that we don't want customers making misinformed purchase decisions or misusing what they buy.
 They could hurt themselves.
 They also could damage the merchandise.
 We want our patrons to be not only confident, but also what consumer psychologists call “well-calibrated.”
 In well-calibrated customers, the discrepancy between subjective knowledge and objective knowledge is small.
 Their shopping confidence is deserved.